Convert 8mm movies to digital using a projector and laptop.

 Digitizing old 8mm films can be tricky, and a few common issues might pop up.
 Don't worry, though—most are easily solved.
 Here's a rundown of common problems and how to fix them:

-Fix Flicker & Shimmer
+How to Fix Annoying Flicker and Shimmer

 Flickering and shimmering on your digitized videos are often caused by inconsistencies in the original film or the scanning equipment.
 A shaky projector during the initial recording can also contribute to this.
 Using high-quality equipment is the first step in minimizing flicker.
 If you're working with a professional service like YesVideo, they'll have the right tools for the job.
 If you're going the DIY route, invest in a good quality scanner.
 Post-processing software with flicker reduction features can also make a big difference.

-Reduce Noise & Grain
+How to Reduce Digital Noise and Film Grain

 Noise and grain, which make your video look fuzzy or speckled, usually come from using lower-quality scanning equipment or from film that has deteriorated over time.
 A high-quality scanner is key for capturing the clearest possible image.
 If you're doing DIY conversion, look for noise reduction features in your video editing software.
 Many programs offer tools to clean up the image without losing important details.